-This blog consists of what I call Sûnyatâ Sutras.
+This blog consists of so-called Sûnyatâ Sutras.
 In my book Sûnyatâ Sutras (free download) I have published a collection of them.

 What does “Sûnyatâ” mean?